 If only your mama could have taught you about healthy eating, but she didn’t, because she didn’t know any better.
-Information, knowledge, were not so available as it is today.
+Information was not as available as it is today with the internet.
 What mama knew about healthy eating was what she read in magazines and what the doctor said.
-And, we all know how our dietary guidelines were based on lies.
+And, we all know now our dietary guidelines were based on lies.

 Ketogenic Period 1: The Fetus

 In utero and immediately after birth the baby utilizes ketones.
 They get fatty acids from the placenta as well as two other products called glycerol and ketone bodies.
-At this stage of the pregnancy, it is super beneficial for moms to follow a Ketogenic diet and even supplement with ketone supplements e.g. exogenous ketones, MCT oil / powder and coconut oil.
+At this stage of the pregnancy, it can be beneficial for moms to follow a low-carb, high-fat diet, and even supplement with ketone supplements e.g. exogenous ketones, MCT oil/powder, and coconut oil.

 Fat-soluble vitamins like vitamin A, D, E and K, are essential for the formation of a healthy fetus.
-This is why moms can have plenty of full-fat dairy as part of their Keto meal plan as it is filled with healthy cholesterol (that is unless the mom is dairy-sensitive).
-If moms are diary sensitive, other sources of saturated fat like coconut oil, animal fats, ghee, seafood and egg yolks are just as effective.
+This is why moms can have plenty of full-fat dairy as part of their keto meal plan as it is filled with healthy cholesterol (that is unless the mom is dairy-sensitive).
+If moms are diary sensitive, other sources of saturated fat like coconut oil, animal fats, ghee, seafood, and egg yolks are just as rich in healthy fats.

-I am sure that you have heard that breast milk is healthiest for babies than synthetic baby milk?
-Breast milk consists of more than 60% fat, and it is loaded with both saturated fat, cholesterol and ketones.
-A newborn baby that is breastfed is in Ketosis.
+Breast milk consists of more than 60% fat, and it is loaded with both saturated fat, cholesterol, and ketones.
+A newborn baby that is breastfed is in ketosis.
 Ketosis is crucial for the healthy development of the baby’s brain.
-Now think of it, if Ketones play such a vital role in the early stages of development, why would this suddenly change when the baby moves into early childhood and are no longer breastfed?

 If you are a mom, you will agree with me that we want our kids to grow up happy and healthy.
 This starts with proper nutrition from early childhood.
 Unfortunately, we don’t know any better and we raise our kids on synthetic baby milk, regular milk, which by the way is meant for little cows and highly inflammatory.
-We feed them carbohydate rich foods such as bread, cereals and fruit juices.
+We feed them carbohydrate-rich foods such as bread, cereals, and fruit juices.

 What Happens When We Feed Our Kids Carb-rich Diets

-Now, lets put this in perspective.
+Now, let’s put this in perspective.
 One bowl of cereal can easily contain 38 grams of carbs.
 That is 9.5 times more sugar than the body can store.
-Appart from being toxic and damaging the arteries, the excess sugar will convert to triglycerides and then be stored as fat.
+Apart from being toxic and damaging the arteries, the excess sugar will convert to triglycerides and then be stored as fat.
 The body prefers to use glucose from carbs before it will use fat for energy.
-Which means, any fat that is eaten with a carbohydrate-rich meal, will directly be stored in the fat cells.
+This means, any fat that is eaten with a carbohydrate-rich meal, will directly be stored in the fat cells.
 These are foods such as yoghurt, cheese, and the fat that naturally occurs in meat.
-Does it make sense why childhood obesity has doubled since 1990 and are at historical record high today?
+Does it make sense why childhood obesity has doubled since 1990 and is at a historical record high?

 Listen to these riveting statistics.
 More than 15% of primary school kids are obese.
 Thirty percent of primary school girls are obese.
 New figures from the World Obesity Federation estimate that by 2025, 3.91 million South African school children will be overweight or obese.
 This will result in 123 000 children with impaired glucose tolerance, 68 000 with overt diabetes, 460 000 with high blood pressure, and 637 000 with stage-1 fatty liver disease.
 While this is what’s happening in South Africa, it is not much better globally… Childhood obesity is one of the most severe global public health challenges of the 21st century, affecting every country in the world.
 In just 40 years, the number of school-age children and adolescents with obesity has risen more than 10-fold, from 11 million to 124 million (2016 estimates).
 In addition, an estimated 216 million were classified as overweight but not obese in 2016 (*).